-The Basques, pintxos and a good swim
+The Basques, pintxos and a swim adventure

 Dinner at the San Sebastián Supper Club is cutting edge: at the spot where the Gulf Stream meets the European coast, warming the surrounding countryside, the Basque region is a food bowl producing a vast array of outstanding local produce.

 The Basques have their own, very strong cultural identity.
 San Sebastián (Donostia) was severely damaged during the civil war between 1936 and 1939, and was rebuilt afterwards.
-It's old town remains a hauntingly beautiful, vibrant and cosmopolitan centre (at the eastern end of the beach in the photograph above).
+Its old town remains a hauntingly beautiful, vibrant and cosmopolitan centre (at the eastern end of the beach in the photograph above).
 The post-civil war reconstruction led to the development of the unique San Sebastián cuisine of pintxos, as the bars offered bite-sized treats to attract construction workers on their breaks.

 The bay of la Concha.